-Human rights education and training are of fundamental importance in contributing to the promotion, protection and effective realisation of all human rights.
+Human rights education and training are key in contributing to the promotion, protection and effective realisation of all human rights.

-For human rights to be implemented as a practice in day-to-day life, individuals need to know their rights and possess the attitude and skills to claim them, and duty-bearers need to know their human rights obligations and possess the attitude and skills to respect, protect and fulfil human rights.
+For human rights to be implemented as a practice in day-to-day life, individuals need to know their rights and have the attitude and skills to claim them.
+Duty-bearers need to know their human rights obligations and possess the attitude and skills to respect, protect and fulfil human rights.

 Since our founding in 1984, we have been dedicated to developing and offering human rights education together with universities, governments, justice sector institutions, and others, to prepare decision-makers and future leaders to take on the human rights challenges of today and tomorrow.